addiscent/php-server-mon-sys/README.md

   - Docker Compose 1.7, pre-installed
   - Curl 7.35.0, pre-installed, (alternate equivalent may be substituted)
   - UnZip 6.00, pre-installed, (alternate equivalent may be substituted)
-  - Tar (GNU tar) 1.27.1, pre-installed, (alternate equivalent may be substituted)

 ### _Php-Server-Mon-Sys_ Installation Instructions
 - The following commands download the _Php-Server-Mon-Sys_ release ZIP file, and unzip the contents into a newly created directory.
 Before entering the following commands, change the present working directory to where you want the _Php-Server-Mon-Sys_ Home directory to be created.
 Then, enter the following commands: